Jam packed with peanut butter and chocolate chips these almond flour peanut butter cookies are for peanut butter lovers everywhere!

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.

-- Sugar - I like to use a combination of sugar and brown sugar for the perfect amount of chew and spread.
+- Sugar - A combination of white and brown sugar creates the perfect amount of chew and spread.

 - Peanut butter - I used Peter Pan creamy peanut butter.
-I have not tried this cookie with a natural peanut butter that has to be stirred so I can't attest to whether it would come out right.
+I have not tried this cookie with a natural peanut butter yet.
+Natural peanut butter separates and can cause an oily cookie.

 - Egg - To bind the cookie together

 - Almond flour - Almond flour tastes great in cookies.
-It does have a slightly different taste and texture but I find it to be really pleasing.
+It has a slightly nutty taste and texture but I find it really pleasing.
+Be sure to use finely sifted almond flour, NOT almond meal.

-- Baking soda - For just a slight amount of rise since we want these cookies to have beautiful crackled tops and chewy centers.
+- Baking soda - For a subtle rise since we want these cookies to have beautiful crackled tops and chewy centers.

 - Kosher salt - Kosher salt has a pure salty taste and larger granules.
-Don't add table salt in it's place or it will be too salty.
-If you only have table salt only use half as much.
+Don't add table salt in its place, or it will be too salty.
+If you only have table salt, decrease the amount by half.

 - Semisweet chocolate chips - I love chocolate so I add a hefty 1 ¼ cups to this recipe.
 You can scale it back if you like.

-- Cream the butter, peanut butter, and both sugars for 3 minutes until lighter and fluffier.
+- Cream the butter, peanut butter, and both sugars for 3 minutes until pale in color and fluffy in texture.

-- Add the almond flour, baking soda, and kosher salt then mix well on medium speed until a cookie dough forms.
+- Add the almond flour, baking soda, and kosher salt, then mix well on medium speed until a cookie dough forms.
+The cookie dough will be soft.
+Don't worry, you're doing it right!

 - Add the chocolate chips and beat one more time just until they're all mixed in.